newcloudcompany/firework/firework/README.md

 Prints aggregated logs of a Virtual Machine Monitor of each VM.
 These are messages about VM's status, some other metadata.

+TODO: In a client CLI implementation just use `isatty` and poll the endpoint for logs to keep the worker agent stateless.

 ### firework logs \<VMID\>

 Prints logs of an individual VM with VMID (which can be looked up with `firework status`).